insidero/azure-data-pipelines-1/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 2. dataFactoryName

-    // Name of the service, in this case, it will be the name of the data factory
+    // Name of the service, in this case, it will be the name of the Data Factory

 3. public-sa-sas-uri